 For our supplies that are not on automated meters, we aim to take or obtain manual meter readings on at least a quarterly basis, and in some cases on a more regular basis where this is possible, consumption is apportioned evenly per day between reads.
-The lockdown triggered by COVID-19 made it impossible to do this across the full reporting period for 2019/20 and the pandemic has continued to have some impact on the 2020/21 period too where access to buildings and resources to take meter reads have been limited.

-We aim to take photographs to substantiate manual meter readings, and photographic readings of all visible electricity, gas, PV, water and steam meters when attending plant rooms and sites, for data verification purposes.
+We take photographs to substantiate manual meter readings, and photographic readings of all visible electricity, gas, PV, water and steam meters when attending plant rooms and sites, for data verification purposes.

-For the 'Percentage of energy generated from onsite renewable or low carbon sources (%)' KPI, the University has 24 building integrated solar PV arrays, however for 2020/21, accurate data was only available 17 of these systems.
-In the absence of data for the remaining 7 systems or alternative evidence to indicate these systems have been functioning during the reporting year that could justify use of an estimate, these systems have been removed from the scope for the 2020/21 year.
+For the 'Percentage of energy generated from onsite renewable or onsite zero/low carbon sources (%)' KPI, the University has 24 building integrated solar PV arrays, however for 2021/22, accurate data was only available 19 of these systems.
+In the absence of data for the remaining 5 systems or alternative evidence to indicate these systems have been functioning during the reporting year that could justify use of an estimate, these systems have been removed from the scope for the 2021/22 year.

-Water
+5. Water

-Definition: Water is defined as the annual consumption of water from municipal water suppliers and borehole abstraction as a result of the University's activities in buildings over which the University has operational control.
+Definition: Water is defined as the annual consumption of water from municipal water suppliers as a result of the University's activities in buildings over which the University has operational control.

-- Total water consumption - Total water consumption per FTE staff and student - Carbon emissions from water use - Carbon emissions from water use per FTE staff and student - Carbon emissions from water use per total income
+- Total water consumption. - Total water consumption per FTE staff and student. - Carbon emissions from water use. - Carbon emissions from water use per FTE staff and student. - Carbon emissions from water use per total income.